-All public and private sites used to provide adult basic education, family literacy, and early childhood education are required to meet the health, safety, and accessibility standards as established by applicable federal, state, and local laws.
+All public and private sites used to provide adult basic education, family literacy, and early childhood education are required to meet the current health, safety, and accessibility standards as established by applicable federal, state, local, and PDE laws, regulations, and guidelines.
 Adult education and family literacy programs suspected of being in violation of these policies may be closed for investigation.
 The site may be closed permanently based upon the findings of the investigation.
 (Reference Policy C.900)